raflorenz/headpress/README.md

-# headpress
+# Headpress
-a simple way to showcase the power and flexibility of WordPress as a Headless CMS using it's REST API
+A simple way to showcase the power and flexibility of WordPress as a Headless CMS using it's REST API